evilnick/evilnicksbigbagofdocs/IN_PROGRESS/OPENSTACK/openstack-outline.md

 juju add-relation swift-proxy swift-storage juju add-relation swift-proxy keystone
 ```
-Finally, the output of juju status should show the all the relations
+Finally, the output of juju status should show the all the relations as complete.
+The OpenStack cloud is now running, but it needs to be populated with some additional components before it is ready for use.